 The Licensee shall ensure that any document(s) or correspondence submitted by the Licensee to the Board is received and acknowledged by the Manager of Licensing or delegate.

-The Licensee shall notify the Board of any changes in operating plans or conditions associated with this Project at least thirty (30) days prior to any such change.
+The Licensee shall notify the Board of any changes in Project phases associated with this Project at least thirty (30) days prior to any such change.

 The Licensee shall, for all Plans submitted under this Licence, include a proposed timetable for implementation.
-Plans submitted cannot be undertaken without subsequent written Board approval and direction.
+Plans submitted cannot be undertaken without subsequent written Board approval and direction, subject to the following exception.
+Plans submitted may be undertaken without subsequent written Board approval and direction after a 45 day period has elapsed following submissions by the Proponent with no action on the part of the Board.
 The Board may alter or modify a Plan if necessary to achieve the legislative objectives and will notify the Licensee in writing of acceptance, rejection or alteration of the Plan.

-In the event that a Plan is not found acceptable to the Board, the Licensee shall provide a revised version to the Board for review within thirty (30) days of notification by the Board.
+Unless otherwise directed by the Board in writing, in the event that a Plan is not found acceptable to the Board, the Licensee shall provide a revised version to the Board for review within thirty (30) days of notification by the Board.

 Page 4

 The Licensee shall, for all Plans submitted under this Licence, implement the Plan as approved by the Board in writing.
-Any changes to the plans deemed significant shall be considered as an amendment to the plan(s) or as a modification and must be submitted to the Board for approval in writing.
-The Board has approved the following Plans for implementation under the relevant sections in the Licence:
+The Board has approved (or accepted) the following Plans for implementation under the relevant sections in the Licence.
+Any changes to the plans deemed significant shall be reviewed by the Board to determine the process for the Board’s review and approval of the amendment to the plan(s).
+Reflecting the scale and scope of the future changes of an approved plan, the Board may subsequently process the changes as solely an amendment to the plan, as a Modification under Part G of the Licence, or as an Amendment to the Licence. :

+Ammonia Management Plan, Version 2, April 2020;

-Aquatic Effects Monitoring Program (AEMP) Design Plan, April 2015;
+Aquatic Effects Monitoring Program (AEMP), June 2016;

-Borrow Pits and Quarries Management Plan, Version 4, April 2015;
+Borrow Pits and Quarries Management Plan, Version 6, March 2018;

+Bulk Storage Facility: Environmental Performance Monitoring Plan, Version 1, August 2019

+Dust Management Plan, Version 6, June 2020

-Environmental Management and Protection Plan (EMPP), Version 4, April 2015;
+Environmental Management and Protection Plan (EMPP), Version 9, March 2019;

+Explosives Management Plan, Version 6, March 2020;

+Freshet Action Plan, Version 6, March 2020;

-Explosives Management Plan, Version 4, April 2015;
+Groundwater Management Plan, Version 5, April 2020;

-Hazardous Materials Management Plan, Version 4, April 2015;
+Hazardous Materials Management Plan, Version5, March 2018;

-Incineration Management Plan, Version 4, April 2015;
+Incineration Management Plan, Version 6, February 2019;

+Interim Closure and Reclamation Plan, December 2019;

-Landfarm Management Plan, Version 1, April 2015;
+Landfarm Management Plan, Version 3, March 2019;

-Landfill and Waste Management Plan, Version 4, April 2015;
+Landfill and Waste Management Plan, Version7, March 2019;

-Mine Plan, Version 1, April 2015;
+Mine Plan (updated on a yearly basis);

-Mine Waste Management Plan, Version 1, April 2015;
+Mine Waste Management Plan, Version 6, April 2020;

-Ore Storage Management Plan, April 2015;
+Ore Storage Management Plan, Version 2, March 2020;

-Preliminary Mine Closure and Reclamation Plan, Version 1, April 2015;

-Quality Assurance and Quality Control, Version 1, April 2015 and updated Version 2, December 2015;
+Quality Assurance and Quality Control, Version 3, March 2019;

 Risk Management and Emergency Response Plan, Version 4, April 2015;

-Roads Management Plan, Version 4, April 2015;
+Roads Management Plan, Version 8, December 2019;

+Sediment and Erosion Management Plan, Version 2, March 2020;

-Spill Contingency Plan, Version 4, April 2015; and
+Spill Contingency Plan, Version 10, December 2019;

-Water Management Plan; Version 1, April.
+Water Management Plan; Version 9, March 2020; and

+Water Quality and Flow Monitoring Plan, Version 2, March 2020.

 The Licensee shall update for submission to the Board for review, within sixty (60) days of issuance of this Licence, the following management plans.
 The updates are to take into account commitments made with respect to submissions received during the technical review of the Application, as well as final submissions and issues raised during the Public Hearing process, where applicable.

-Aquatic Effects Monitoring Program (AEMP) Design Plan;

-Environmental Management and Monitoring Plan;

-Mine Waste Management Plan; and

-Water Management Plan.